 Needless to say, I was frustrated.
 And angry.
 And I may have thrown a little tantrum and hurled a few choice words at those columns and the rain. 😀

 So after regaining my composure, and coming up with a plan, I got to work yesterday afternoon making the repairs.
 I started by removing all of the trim from the base of the column.
 And then using my Dremel Multi-Max (that’s this oscillating tool that I couldn’t live without), I trimmed the spacers and the outer wood so that it was about 3/4″ away from the porch.

 Then I gave it a quick sanding with my rotary sander and began re-trimming the base in pretty much the same way that I had trimmed it out before.
 But this time, instead of wood, I used PVC boards and PVC trim (all found at Lowe’s) for the bases of the columns.
 I started by cutting pieces of a 1″ x 8″ PVC board, and this time I attached them so that they were about 1/2″ from the porch floor.

-And then I cut and attached the base cap trim around the top, and the panel moulding around the bottom.
+And then I cut and attached the base cap trim around the top, and the panel molding around the bottom.
 Again, these are both PVC trim rather than real wood.
-And this time when attaching the panel moulding around the bottom, I left a tiny gap (somewhere between 1/16th and 1/8th inch) between the moulding and the porch floor for air flow.
+And this time when attaching the panel molding around the bottom, I left a tiny gap (somewhere between 1/16th and 1/8th inch) between the molding and the porch floor for air flow.